 The iOS upgrade process is quite interesting, Apple issues "signed hashes" for a specific device/version and that prevents users from installing older software on the devices (or unsigned software, see shsh).
 The full firmware files are indexed online at ipsw.me (iPad 6).

 The software stack for Apple devices is something like this:

 This is where checkm8 comes into play, a bootrom exploit for some Apple devices (processor A5 to A11, my 6th gen iPad has A10).
-The bootrom holds the first code that is executed by the processor, an exploit on this code means that Apple won't be able to fix it (read-only memory).
-This particular exploit allows code execution and the possibility to run unsigned software.
+The bootrom holds the first code that is executed by the processor, an exploit on this code means that Apple won't be able to fix it with a software update (read-only memory).
+This particular exploit allows code execution and the possibility of running unsigned software.